HERA-Team/hera_node_mc/README.md

 n.reset
 ```
 The power methods provide the ability to send power commands to Arduino, through the Redis database.
-All power methods take the node number and command as arguments.
-Node number is a digit from 0-29 and command
+All power methods take a string command 'on' or 'off' as an argument.
-is string with value 'on' or 'off'.

 # arduino-mk usage
 ***You must have the Arduino IDE and avr-gcc toolchain installed on the computer you're compiling mc_arduino.ino***